 Varicose veins are caused by malfunctioning valves in your veins that are unable to bring blood back to your heart effectively as they work against gravity.

-For some, varicose veins are only a cosmetic concern.
-There is no evidence of a direct link between the appearance of varicose veins and the discomfort they cause.
+For some, varicose veins are only a cosmetic concern. of a direct link between the appearance of varicose veins and the discomfort they cause.
 In fact, the large, twisting veins may cause no discomfort whatsoever, while damaged veins that are less visible can become extremely painful.

 In general, various symptoms contribute to the overall feeling of pain and discomfort: